 It seems to me that there is no way to scientifically prove or disprove the thesis of an eternal material reality.
 Either “being” – personality and consciousness – emerged from an ever changing but eternal material reality, our material reality emerged from eternal being, or both have always existed.
 Each of those competing belief systems necessarily are rooted in different but fundamental faith assumptions.

-So for the neo-atheists among us, why is your belief in an eternal material reality — which is unprovable — less of a leap of faith than the Christian belief in eternal being?
+So for the neo-atheists among us, why is your belief in an eternal material reality (which is unprovable) giving rise to being less of a leap of faith than the Christian belief in eternal being giving rise to a material reality?
 It’s not a question of whether faith is required.
 Rather, it is a question of where you place your faith.

 I stand in awe at what science is telling us about the material world.
 I feel humbled as our understanding is continually being pushed into new frontiers.
 I only ask that those who use science to falsely deny faith adopt the humility of admitting that they, too, must stand on faith – although of a different nature.
 You believe, and accept on faith, that being arose from an eternal material reality.
 I believe, and accept on faith, that eternal being preceded and gave rise to the universe.